Ben H. Winters Books In Order

 His first novel was a take on a classic, Sense and Sensibility and Sea Monsters, published in 2009 by Querk Books (same publishers who brought to us Pride and Prejudice and Zombies).

-His most popular work to date is the Last Policeman trilogy, published in 2012, a pre-apocalyptic dystopian crime mystery series about Henri Palace, a policeman who chooses to solve crimes even when the world is about to be wiped out in just a few short months.
+His most popular work to date is the Last Policeman trilogy, published in 2012, a pre-apocalyptic dystopian crime mystery series about our main character, Henri Palace, a policeman who chooses to solve crimes even when the world is about to be wiped out in just a few short months.

 Written at a time when the dystopian apocalyptic genre was (and still is) at its peak, the whole series soon became a classic with Henri Palace being the cult figure everyone looked up to at the time of despair which brought only the worst out in people.

-Ben H. Winter’s latest novel is called Underground Airlines, a standalone mystery featured in an alternate reality where the American Civil War never happened.
+Another popular Ben H. Winter’s novel is called Underground Airlines, a standalone mystery featured in an alternate reality where the American Civil War never happened.

 The Last Policeman trilogy is an awesome police procedural series that I think deserves a separate review.
 Written by author Ben H Winters, this series is a bit difficult to classify.
 It is indeed a police procedural, noir mystery in fact, but with an apocalyptic setting – namely pre-apocalyptic.